-Plan to have a break during your day e.g. return to your hotel or have a table service meal.
+Plan a break during your day, e.g., return to your hotel or have a table service meal.

 Parks are quieter in the first few hours.
 Get there first and experience lighter crowds.

-Take a break when the heavy crowds arrive and the afternoon storms.
+Take a break in the afternoon, when there will be heavy crowds and summer storms.

 Stay Late Night

 Parks quieten down late in the evening.
-You will often achieve a lot more in the final few hours than all afternoon on a busy summer day.
+You will often achieve much more in the final few hours than all afternoon on a busy summer day.
 Plus, the parks all look better at night.

 Use Disney Transport

-When you stay on site at Disney, you have access to free transportation to the parks and Disney Springs.
-To learn more about Disney Transportation visit our guide.
+You can access free transportation to the parks and Disney Springs throughout Walt Disney World.
+To learn more about Disney Transportation, visit our guide.

-Remember to factor in travel time in your vacation planning.
-Walt Disney World is big and getting between places take some time.
+Disney Transport is fantastic, but you must consider travel time to survive.
+Walt Disney World is big, and getting between places takes time.
 You must allow adequate time when working between parks.
-Even if you are driving parking lots can take time to navigate.
+Even if you are driving, parking lots can take time to navigate.

 Have a Non-Park Day

 Sometimes it is worth planning a day out of the parks.
-The non-park days allows you to relax and recover.
+The non-park days allow you to relax and recover.

 Visiting different Walt Disney World Resorts is a fun way to spend a non-park day.
 Does anyone want to try the Ultimate Disney World Resort Hop?